How do deductibles, coinsurance and copays work?

 - Before deductible: We cover this service before you’ve met your deductible.
 You’ll still have to pay any copays.

 - Coinsurance is your share of the costs of a health care service.
-It’s usually figured as a percentage of the total charge for the service.
-You pay coinsurance plus any deductibles you still owe.
+It's usually figured as a percentage of the total charge for the service.
+You start paying coinsurance after you've paid your plan's deductible.

 Say you’ve already paid out (or met) your $1,500 deductible and your coinsurance is 20 percent.
 For a $100 health care bill, you would pay $20 and your insurance company would pay $80.